twodeadgirls/twodeadgirls.github.io/aboutme.md

 <strong>Equipment</strong>
  <p>I use the Fuji XPro and <a href="https://www.fujifilmusa.com/products/digital_cameras/x-lenses/">their fixed x series lenses- 16/23/35/56</a>.
 Fuji’s system is small weatherproof and very durable.
 It's sensor captures a gorgeous spectrum of color.
    Seasonally I work as a mountain guide in the San Juan mountains of Colorado between 10 and 14 thousand feet in elevation so my camera must fit in a backpack, be lightweight and work in any weather condition.
 Also critical the Fuji system is very usable by horseback.
 Digitally I keep things minimal using an iPad pro, editing kept to a minimum.
 With the iPad I've found I can use open source software, Jekyll and Github to maintain this page to record my ideas.
-The core idea is be mobile and self reliant, not needing electricity except what a backpack based solar unit can provide and avoid the use of a laptop or desktop.
-If I can't do all I need to do on the hood of my truck or trail then it doesnt work.
+The core idea is mobile and self reliant, not needing electricity except what a backpack based solar unit can provide and avoid the use of a laptop or desktop.
+If I can't do all I need to do on the hood of my truck or out on a trail then it does'nt work.

    <br  />
 <p>